 The other good souvenir from my ITC experience is the multicultural environment offered to students and thus the opportunity to make friends from all over the world.
 ITC was the place where I learned to recognize people’s origin just by hearing them speak.

-After my exciting studies at ITC, I worked as a Geomatics Engineer in the department of Mapping and Surveying at the National Surveying and Mapping Agency of Benin Republic from April 2008 to August 2009.
+After my exciting studies at ITC, I worked as a Geomatics Engineer in the Department of Mapping and Surveying at the National Surveying and Mapping Agency of Benin Republic from April 2008 to August 2009.
 I was in charge of managing survey crews, quality control of surveys and forest cover mapping using satellite images.
 But I was missing the research part so I decided to pursue my studies with a PhD.
 Having done my MSc at ITC helped a lot for being accepted as a PhD student at the University of Calgary in Canada where I graduated in 2013.
-From then up to now I have been a postdoctoral associate and sessional instructor in the same department of Geomatics Engineering at the University of Calgary.
-My PhD studies as well as my postdoctoral research were also focussing on point cloud processing which I discovered at ITC.
+From then up to now, I have been a postdoctoral associate and sessional instructor in the same department of Geomatics Engineering at the University of Calgary.
+My PhD studies, as well as my postdoctoral research, were also focussing on point cloud processing which I discovered at ITC.
 On image #1, you see me holding the “toy” I have been using for my PhD research and my postdoctoral projects.
 It is a range camera that provides real-time 3D point clouds using a single camera but in a close range.
 I use it to design a 3D gait analysis system where motion parameters such as the knee angle are estimated while a patient is walking or moving on a treadmill.
 I also use it to reconstruct the movement of a concrete beam subjected to period loads in laboratory conditions in order to measure the efficiency of its reinforcement.
-That reconstruction was achieved with a sub-millimeter accuracy.
-Finally I use the range camera for recognizing the American Sign Language in real-time, the objective being to recognize more signs than a simple 2D camera could achieve.
+That reconstruction was achieved with a sub-millimetre accuracy.
+Finally, I use the range camera for recognizing the American Sign Language in real-time, the objective is to recognize more signs than a simple 2D camera could achieve.

 As for my future, I can see myself as a professor still focusing on the extraction of useful information from aerial, terrestrial and/or close range point clouds.
-If I cannot get that dream job, I will definitely work as a Geomatics engineer or software developer in a company producing geo-information.
+If I cannot get that dream job, I will definitely work as a Geomatics engineer or software developer in a company producing geo-information